-12-1-190 VALIDATING STICKER.
+12-1-208 VALIDATING STICKER.
 “Validating Sticker” means the tab or sticker issued by the division to signify, upon a registration plate, renewed registration.
 (66-1-4.19 NMSA 1978)

-12-1-191 VEHICLE.
-“Vehicle” means every device in, upon, or by which, any person or property is or may be transported or drawn upon a street, including any frame, chassis, body or unitized frame and body of any vehicle or motor vehicle, except devices moved by human power or used exclusively upon stationary rails or tracks.
+12-1-209 VEHICLE.
+“Vehicle” means every device in, upon, or by which, any person or property is or may be transported or drawn upon a street, including any frame, chassis, body or unitized frame and body of any vehicle or motor vehicle, except devices moved exclusively by human power or used exclusively upon stationary rails or tracks.
 (66-1-4.19 NMSA 1978)

-12-1-192 Vehicle-Business Number.
+12-1-210 Vehicle-Business Number.
 “Vehicle-Business Number” means the distinctive registration number given by the division to any manufacturer, auto recycler or dealer.
 (66-1-4.19 NMSA 1978)